© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Lower House Moated Site is a scheduled monument protected by Cadw under reference RD148.
 View the official record →

-Lower House Moated Site is a medieval moated homestead located in Radnorshire, Wales, dating to the medieval period.
+Lower House Moated Site is a medieval domestic settlement enclosed by a water-filled moat, located in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD148.

 Lower House Moated Site dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Lower House Moated Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD148.